Krithika-Balan/Homework2/readme.txt

 Commit 9 : This is the tenth line of the readme file.

 Commit 11 :This merges commit 6 and commit 9.

+Commit 12 : This is the thirteenth line of the readme file.